Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 ..
 Note::
-    If you feel that subclassing the :class:`~trainer.Trainer` seems too excessive for this use case, this could also be done using a callback as demonstrated in :ref:`callbacks_metric_example`.
+    If you feel that subclassing the :class:`Trainer` seems too excessive for this use case, this could also be done using a callback as demonstrated in :ref:`callbacks_metric_example`.

 .. _inside-trainer: